-Rescheduled to September 23, 2020 - This performance is being rescheduled to a date in 2021, TBD
+Rescheduled to September 23, 2020 - This performance is being rescheduled, TBD

 The Moth, True Stories Told Live -

-Rescheduled to October 6, 2020 - This performance is being rescheduled to a date in 2021, TBD
+Rescheduled to October 6, 2020 - This performance is being rescheduled, TBD

 Zero -Steve Kimock, Greg Anton, Melvin Seals, Pete Sears, & Hadi Al-Saadoon -

-Rescheduled to November 20, 2020 - This performance is being rescheduled to a date in 2021, TBD
+Rescheduled to November 20, 2020 - This performance has been canceled.

 If you are a ticket holder to a show that is postponed, you may hold on to your ticket, it will be valid for the rescheduled date.
 If you cannot use your tickets for a rescheduled performance, you can apply the balance to a Music Hall gift card or consider returning them to us as a tax-deductible donation to help us survive this difficult situation.
 A measure in the Families First Coronavirus Response Act grants taxpayers an above-the-line deduction for up to $300 in charitable donations starting in 2020.
 So, even if you don’t normally itemize your charitable contributions, you can get credit for this gift on your taxes.